 I designed a six-month peer mentorship program for the International Leadership Association (ILA), Washington, DC, that brought together decision-makers from Canada, Sweden, the UK, the US, and Zimbabwe.
-The starting point was the central question: how do your beliefs about the future shape what you actually do?
+The starting point was the central question: how do your beliefs about the future shape what you do?

 I developed a comprehensive curriculum that connected philosophical inquiry with practical application, creating structured learning conversations that moved between abstract thinking and concrete leadership challenges.
 Participants gained entry through an application process designed with the ILA, ensuring a committed cohort ready for deep engagement.